alirezakhzar/alirezakhzar/README.md

 - 👋 Hi, I’m @alirezakhzar
-- 👀 I’m interested in cyber security and networking
+- 👀 I’m interested in cyber security and programing
+- python and web programing. java and mql5 is my love.
 - change zfs log size in freebsd
 - config mail server with DMARK,DKIM,PTR,SPF DNS RECORD
 - install openwrt on router and config firewall on it